 - a.
-Article 6 "Notification": regulates the information on waste (including volumes delivered) and cargo residues that has to be notified by a ship bound for a port of a Member State and the associated reporting timeframes. - b.
-Article 7 "Mandatory delivery of ship generated waste": provides for an obligation for the ship to deliver all its waste, except when it follows from the information provided in the advance waste notification that there is sufficient storage capacity on board for all ship generated waste that has been accumulated and will be accumulated until the port of delivery. - c.
-Article 9 "Exemptions": defines the conditions and the procedures for granting exemptions from the obligations set out in Article 6, Article 7(1) and Article 8 of the Directive. - d.
-Annex II "Information to be notified before entry into the port of destination": identifies the detailed information on waste and cargo residues to be notified in accordance with Article 6 of this Directive7.
+Article 6 "Advance waste notification": regulates the information on waste and residues that has to be notified by a ship bound for a port of a Member State and the associated reporting timeframes. - b.
+Article 7 "Delivery of waste from ships ": provides for an obligation for the ship to deliver all its waste, except when it follows from the information provided in the advance waste notification and waste receipt that there is sufficient storage capacity for all waste that has been accumulated and will be accumulated during the intended voyage of the ship until the next port of call.
+In addition it requires the ship representative to report electronically the waste delivery receipt before departure or as soon as received by the PRF operator or the port authority. - c.
+Article 9 "Exemptions": defines the conditions and the procedures for granting exemptions from the obligations set out in Article 6, Article 7(1) and Article 8 of the Directive.